• About

 Thumb covers the area you're trying to evaluate.
 The handle and the content occupy the same space.

+The second is scroll interference.
 The horizontal drag gesture competes with the vertical scroll of the page.
-The result is a shaky, unpredictable interaction that feels broken even when it technically isn't.
+The result is shaky and unpredictable.
+Feels broken even when it technically isn't.

 Your browser does not support the video tag.